orchestrate-solutions/.github/profile/README.md

 ### Purpose and Spiritual Foundation

-1. **Accountability**: We build systems that are accountable not only to human oversight of righteousness, justice, and mercy.
+1. **Accountability**: We build systems that are accountable to righteousness, justice, and mercy.

-2. **Human Dignity**: We recognize that every person deserves to be shown love — not because of what they can do, produce, or contribute.
+2. **Human Dignity**: We recognize that every person deserves to be shown love, not because of what they can do, produce, or contribute.
 They are enough of a reason to be loved.

-3. **Love**: We long to show the love of Jesus in all that we do — not as a secondary concern, but as the central imperative that shapes algorithmic design, user experience, and system architecture.
+3. **Love**: We long to show the unconditional love of Jesus in all that we do.

 This foundation informs every aspect of our technical architecture.
 From the human-in-the-loop safeguards in our ARC Layered Model to the collaborative frameworks of CapsulateRepo, our systems are designed as an expression of our love and compassion for you, the user.